micronucleus/micronucleus/Readme.txt

       * different MCUSR handling for SAVE_MCUSR
       * end with usbDeviceConnect(); or usbDeviceDisconnect(); or USBDDR = 0; instead of initHardware();
       * Remove redundant code in usbdriver to reduce code size.
-    - Automated build system for the command line tool using Gitgub actions thanks to @quinot
+    - Automated build system for the command line tool using Github actions thanks to @quinot
     - Static binaries for MacOS and linux command line tool.
 Thanks @stonehippo
     - Increase available user program size by 64 bytes for most implementations
-    - Cumulative minor fixed contributed throughout 2019-2020.
-Bit thanks to everyone!
+    - Cumulative minor fixes contributed throughout 2019-2020.
+Big thanks to everyone!

 Credits
 =======